suedegambit/workSystemDocs/templates/standard.cursorrules.template.md

 *   **Logging:** Scripts should adhere to the standard workspace logging convention defined in `~/workspace/SystemDocs/WorkspaceOps.md`, directing logs to `~/workspace/logs/[PROJECT_NAME]/`.
 *   **Documentation:** Follow project-specific documentation standards defined within its `README.md` or internal `docs/` directory, and align with overall standards in `SystemDocs`.
 *   **File Overwrite Protection:** Always check if files exist before creating/modifying, as per `SystemDocs/system-rules.md`.
+*   **Inter-Project Communication:** This project participates in the workspace cross-project communication framework.
+See `~/workspace/SystemDocs/interop/README.md` for protocols and message formats.

 ## Workflow / Conventions